pvdz/miners/README.md

 Combined there's an emergent gameplay where you search for the miner that collects the most points.
 Just don't expect much from it :)

+## Demo

+Github pages is set up to serve the [web based version with precompiled wasm binary](https://pvdz.github.io/miners/) for your viewing pleasure :)

 ## Inspiration

 I drew my inspiration from [boxcar2d](https://rednuht.org/genetic_cars_2/), an enticing time sink where a randomly generated vehicle traverses a randomly generated world.
 At the end of a run the best car is picked, copied a few times with minor modifications, and the next run starts.